Support Services During and Following a Crisis or Significant Event

 The well-being of the UC Berkeley community is important to us and we want to remind students and the campus community of the UHS Mental Health support available to them.
 Please know that there are steps for you to engage in self-care, get support, and cope with these reactions:

 - Self-care and other mental health resources

 - Connect with friends and family to support and be there for each other.
 Look for on-campus events to be in community.

-UHS Counseling and Psychological Services (CAPS) can help.
+- UHS Mental Health services can help.
 If you would like to talk to a counselor, call (510) 642-9494.
-Appointments can also be made on eTang (same-day, first come-first served basis, scheduled within 16 hr window).
+Appointments can also be made on eTang (same-day, first come-first served basis, scheduled within a 16-hour window).